-- D. Signs (amended Ord.
-416 eff.
-6/23/2021) - 1.
-The following Signs are permitted in the C-1 Commercial District: - a.
-Signs may be illuminated, provided that the source of light is directed in a manner that will prevent light from shining directly onto traffic or neighboring properties. - b.
-One (1) Freestanding Sign is permitted per property, regardless of the number of establishments there, except that one (1) additional Freestanding Sign may be erected per Street Frontage when the establishment has parallel or corner Frontage on more than one (1) Public Street totaling over 500 linear feet.

-- c.
-One-half (1/2) square foot of Sign area is permitted for every one (1) foot of road Frontage of the parcel except that Signs shall not exceed two hundred (200) square feet. - d.
-Monument and Ground Signs shall not exceed eight (8) feet in height.
-All other freestanding (pole) Signs shall not exceed twenty (20) feet in height. - e.
-Wall or Awning Signs shall not exceed fifteen percent (15%) of the surface area of the front Building face and may be placed on any wall.
-In the case where the Building is over one hundred (100) feet from the street or road right-of-way, this allotment may be twenty percent (20%) of the front face of the Building.
-In the case where the Building is over three hundred (300) feet from the street or road right-of-way, this allotment may be twenty-five percent (25%) of the front face of the Building.
+- 1. The following Signs are permitted in the C-1 Commercial District: - a.
+Signs shall pertain exclusively to the business carried on at the property. - b.
+Signs may be illuminated, provided that the source of light is directed in a manner that will prevent light from shining directly onto traffic or neighboring properties. - c.
+One (1) Freestanding Sign is permitted per property, regardless of the number of businesses there, except that one (1) additional Freestanding Sign may be Erected per Street Frontage when the development has parallel or corner Frontage on more than one (1) Public Street totaling over 500 linear feet. - d.
+One-half (1/2) square foot of Sign area is permitted for every one (1) foot of road Frontage of the parcel except that Signs shall not exceed two hundred (200) square feet. - e.
+Monument Signs shall not exceed eight (8) feet in height.
+All other freestanding (pole) Signs shall not exceed twenty (20) feet in height. - f.
+Wall, Awning or bracket Signs shall not exceed fifteen percent (15%) of the surface area of the commercial portion of the front Building face and may be placed on any wall.
+In the case where the Building is over one hundred (100) feet from the road, this allotment may be twenty percent (20%) of the front face of the Building.
+In the case where the Building is over three hundred (300) feet from the road, this allotment may be twenty-five percent (25%) of the front face of the Building.
 In no case, shall Wall Signs exceed one hundred fifty (150) square feet.
-Awning signs shall not project more than six feet into the public or private right of way, nor be closer than three feet to any street curb line. - f.
-Signs shall be placed against the Main Building or on a Canopy or marquee. - g.
-Canopy Signs shall be considered Wall Signs and a Sign attached to a mansard or marquee shall be considered a Wall Sign. - h.
-An awning, marquee, or canopy sign shall maintain a minimum clearance from the ground of eight feet. - i.
-One projecting sign per entrance to each establishment is permitted provided the following: - 1) The maximum size of such sign shall not exceed 16 square feet. - 2) The sign shall not project more than four feet from the building and shall be pinned away from the wall by a minimum of six inches. - 3) The sign shall project from the wall at an angle of 90 degrees. - 4) The sign shall not extend vertically beyond the windowsill of the second story. - 5) The sign shall maintain a minimum clearance from the ground of eight (8) feet.